 - Wii games

 As your time with us draws to a close, you’ll work closely with your treatment team to help create an aftercare plan for your continued recovery.
-Many of our clients join our PHP or IOP program as a way to step down from the structure of an inpatient program and slowly reintegrate back into the community.
+Many of our clients join a PHP or IOP program as a way to step down from the structure of an inpatient program and slowly reintegrate back into the community.
 Others may feel they’ve made enough progress with us to discharge home with referrals to traditional outpatient therapy.